Can you be a Christian and Alt-Right?

 What about Patriotism?

 Strangely, the alt-right may have an easier time engaging with Christians, than the hard core Civic Nationalists.
 Christians have been oppressed in American for generations and they have learned the hard way that they cannot vote themselves to freedom.
-That’s not the case with Civic Nationalists.
-The narcotic of patriotism keeps them forever optimistic that one more election and the nation will return to the 1950’s, except with a lot more brown people, who magically embrace white middle-class sensibilities.
+That is not the case with Civic Nationalists.
+The narcotic of patriotism keeps them forever optimistic that one more election and the nation will return to the 1950’s, except with a lot browner people, who magically embrace white middle-class sensibilities.

 The thing is, the patriotic normie is sure he is working from facts and reason when investing all of his energy into the current political arrangements.
-In reality, gentry conservatism and libertarianism are a different implementation of the Progressive moral frame work.
+In reality, gentry conservatism and libertarianism are a different implementation of the Progressive moral framework.
 The ends are different, but the assumptions are the same.
-You don’t talk people out of their moral sensibilities with facts and reason.
+You do not talk people out of their moral sensibilities with facts and reason.
 In order to sway patriotic normies, the alt-right is going to have to appeal to them in moral terms.

 Most of the alt-right seems to think this is a self-resolving problem.
 Mass immigration and the war on white people will beat the patriotism out of these people.
 They will inevitably come to accept identity politics.
 Maybe, but it would be preferable to win over these people before America becomes Brazil.
 At that point it may not matter.
 The alt-right is going to have to think about how to offer something to these folks that rivals the narcotic power of flag waving patriotism.
 That means constructive engagement, rather than mockery.